 - Fully engage both legs: since you step forward and bring both legs together in the pinpoint stance, you can take full advantage of both legs as you push off the ground to hit your serve, which may result in more power.

-- More power: easier forward weight transfer and your ability to fully engage your legs may make it easier to generate power through the pinpoint stance.
+- More power: easier forward weight transfer and your ability to fully engage your legs may make it easier to generate power and hit a fast serve through the pinpoint stance.

 Pinpoint Stance Disadvantages